Quantum Error Correction with Superpositions of Squeezed Fock States

-As shown in Fig.~\ref{Fig2}, we couple the encoded bosonic mode to an ancillary qutrit initialized in its ground state \( \vert g \rangle \) to identify and correct the errors \( \hat{F}_i \), resulting in the initial joint state \( \vert \psi_{\text{L}}, g \rangle \).
-A sequence of { unitary operations} \( \hat{U}_i \) [\( i = 1,2,3\) in Eq.~(\ref{eq:unitaries}) and $ i=a$ in Eq.~(S23)] is then applied to coherently restore the system to the code space.
-Since only \( \hat{a} \) flips the parity of the encoded state, error syndromes can alternatively be extracted via parity measurements, enabling a measurement-based QEC scheme.
-While conceptually similar to the autonomous scheme, the measurement-based approach requires active readout and feedforward, introducing additional overhead in experimental implementations.
-We therefore focus on the autonomous scheme in the main text, with the measurement-based protocol detailed in the Supplemental Material~\cite{supplement}.
+As shown in Fig.~\ref{Fig2}(a,b), we couple the encoded bosonic mode to an ancillary qutrit initialized in its ground state \( \vert g \rangle \) to identify and correct the errors \( \hat{F}_i \), resulting in the initial joint state \( \vert \psi_{\text{L}}, g \rangle \).
+A sequence of { unitary operations} \( \hat{U}_i \) [\( i = 1,2,3\) in Eq.~(\ref{eq:unitaries}) and $ i=a$ in Eq.~(S23)] is then applied to coherently restore the system to the code space. {Since only $\hat{a}$ flips the parity of the encoded state, the respective error syndrome can be extracted via a parity measurement: based on the measurement outcome, we apply $\hat{U}_a$ for the parity-flip case or the common recovery $\hat{U}_2\hat{U}_1$ otherwise, followed by the Hermitian operation $\hat{R}$ that coherently returns the qutrit to the ground state $\vert g\rangle$ without inducing excitations, as shown in Fig.~\ref{Fig2}(c).} While conceptually similar to the autonomous scheme, the measurement-based approach requires active readout and feedforward, introducing additional overhead in experimental implementations.
+We therefore focus on the stroboscopic autonomous scheme in the main text, with the measurement-based protocol detailed in ~\cite{supplement}.

-These recovery unitary operations, $\hat{U}_i$, correct errors associated with the operators $\hat{F}_i$ while acting as the identity operator in the other orthogonal error subspaces.
+The recovery unitary operations $\hat{U}_i$ correct errors associated with the operators $\hat{F}_i$ while acting as the identity operator in the other orthogonal error subspaces.
 As a result, they do not interfere with errors arising from other Kraus operators.
 Following the recovery process, the encoded state $\vert \psi_L \rangle$ is approximately restored, while the ancilla qutrit transitions to different states depending on the specific error that occurred~\cite{supplement}.
-Finally, the ancilla qutrit is rapidly reset to its ground state via a strongly dissipative interaction $R$ with a reservoir, completing the QEC cycle without measurement and thereby enabling fully autonomous QEC.
-The entire QEC cycle can be described by the following equation
+Finally, the ancilla qutrit is rapidly reset to its ground state via a strongly dissipative interaction $R$ with a reservoir, completing the QEC cycle without measurement and thereby enabling autonomous QEC.
+The entire QEC cycle can be described by the following equation \\ [-12pt]